NullFucksGiven/wiki-hearts/README.md

 # wiki-hearts
-Adds hearts to Wikipedia titles
+Adds hearts to Wikipedia title

 Makes Wikipedaia a more CUTE expirience